Stability of Hairy Black Holes in Shift-Symmetric Scalar-Tensor Theories via the Effective Field Theory Approach: The effective action for perturbations

 However, we must take care here, since the time-dependent scalar profile $\bar{\phi} = m^2\tau$ spontaneously breaks the isometry generated by $v_1$.
 Nevertheless, in addition to the isometries, there is an additional shift symmetry, $\phi \to \phi +c$, in the class of scalar-tensor theories of interest.
 Because of this, the isometry generated by $v_1$ remains a good symmetry in the action for perturbations.
 In other words, in the particular case we are interested in, due to the existence of the time isometry, {\it the shift symmetry is equivalent to an isometry.} To see this, we write the background scalar profile as

 A shift in $\bar{\phi} $, due to transforming $\phi \to \phi + c$, can therefore be absorbed into~$t$ by making use of an isometry, $t \to t-\frac{c}{m^2}$.
-In other words, the spontaneously broken time translation due to $\bar{\phi}$ is absorbed by a shift in $\phi$, while the ``{\it diagonal}" part of the time translation and $\phi$-shift symmetry remains unbroken.
-Only when the scalar profile is more complicated, in such a way that the diffeomorphism performed to absorb the shift in $\phi$ cannot be an isometry, will this lead to more non-trivial constraints on the EFT coefficients~\cite{Finelli:2018upr}.\footnote{An explicit example is the ultra slow-roll regime, where~$\bar{\phi} \approx \frac{c}{\tau ^6}$ in conformal time $\tau$.}
+In other words, the spontaneously broken time translation due to $\bar{\phi}$ is absorbed by a shift in $\phi$, while the ``{\it diagonal}" part of the time translation and $\phi$-shift symmetry remains unbroken. \footnote{For instance, it was demonstrated in \cite{Akhoury:2008nn} that stationary configurations requires shift symmetry in k-essence theories.} Only when the scalar profile is more complicated, in such a way that the diffeomorphism performed to absorb the shift in $\phi$ cannot be an isometry, will this lead to more non-trivial constraints on the EFT coefficients~\cite{Finelli:2018upr}.\footnote{An explicit example is the ultra slow-roll regime, where~$\bar{\phi} \approx \frac{c}{\tau ^6}$ in conformal time $\tau$.}